Conservation

 Overview

-Students learn about saving energy with electronics by participating in a game where students choose ‘this’ or ‘that’ to see which electronic uses less energy and taking an electronics challenge.
+Learn about saving energy with electronics by participating in a game where students choose ‘this’ or ‘that’ to see which item uses less energy and taking an electronics challenge.

 Instructions